marvin-uncode/CyberSecurityProject2_ids/Report.md

 \newpage
 # 6 Conclusions

-In completing this assignment, we were successfully able to deploy and detect each of the four attacks using a propietary intrusion detection system, all while monitoring and analyzing the network traffic.
+In completing this assignment, we were successfully able to deploy and detect each of the four attacks using a proprietary intrusion detection system, all while monitoring and analyzing the network traffic.
 After completing this assignment, we have a much deeper understanding of the nature of intrusion detection systems.
 In addition, we developed a greater appreciation for the role of a *blue team* in companies, having this project closely reflect their work.

-This project showed just how challenging it is to defend againts network attacks.
-While our script detects the valinila version of each attack, there are cirtainly a litney of ways to spoof our intrusion detection system.
-Dispite this, we do acknowlege that our program could forseeably grow into a sophisticated, industrial-grade intrusion detection system.
+This project showed just how challenging it is to defend against network attacks.
+While our script detects the vanilla version of each attack, there are certainly a litany of ways to spoof our intrusion detection system.
+Despite this, we do acknowledge that our program could forseeably grow into a sophisticated, industrial-grade intrusion detection system.
 The industrial intrusion detection systems.

 \newpage
 # 7 Recommendations